 Serve with warm steamed rice and melted ghee.
 I prepared an all-Andhra-dishes lunch recently and this Gongura Pachadi was part of that.
 Other recipes following soon.

-Oh and btw, let me know when you are back from heaven after eating this!
+Oh and by the way, let me know when you are back from heaven after eating this!

 For Gongura Pachadi recipe in Telugu, Tamil, Hindi, Marathi, Urdu, etc, please use the Google translate button in the sidebar.